yiibu/web-monetization/docs/three-futures/reset-the-open-web.md

 Enjoyed this story?
 Discover ideas that inspired it, or may be of interest if this story has inspired you.

-*   [Ten strategies](https://li.substack.com/p/building-the-middle-class-of-the) to grow a middle class of online content creators.
 *   A [disturbing investigative piece](https://www.nytimes.com/2020/10/18/technology/timpone-local-news-metric-media.html) by the New York Times, about a 1500 strong network of propaganda sites, purpose-built to fill the void in online local news.
 *   A [review](https://onezero.medium.com/the-ad-based-internet-is-about-to-collapse-what-comes-next-48e31d648a35) of Tim Hwang’s [Subprime Attention Crisis](https://us.macmillan.com/books/9780374538651), and Cory Doctorow’s [How to Destroy Surveillance Capitalism](https://onezero.medium.com/how-to-destroy-surveillance-capitalism-8135e6744d59), a series of short books that posit that the ad-funded web is headed for a crash, and explores how to build something better from the wreckage.
-*   [Towards privacy-friendly and sustainable online advertising](https://panoptykon.org/sites/default/files/publikacje/panoptykon_to_track_or_not_to_track_final.pdf): a thorough and accessible paper that explores an alternative to the current surveillance-based advertising model.
+*   [Towards privacy-friendly and sustainable online advertising](https://panoptykon.org/sites/default/files/publikacje/panoptykon_to_track_or_not_to_track_final.pdf) (PDF): a thorough and accessible paper that explores an alternative to the current surveillance-based advertising model.
-*   A quick primer on [the death of cookies](https://www.axios.com/tracking-cookies-are-dead-9c316a2c-33c2-40b8-9801-069df07593a8.html), the battle [to determine the future ](https://digiday.com/media/w3c-third-party-cookie/)of (3rd-party-cookie-less) online advertising (and who gets to set that agenda), and [the most recent update](https://www.axios.com/tracking-cookies-are-dead-9c316a2c-33c2-40b8-9801-069df07593a8.html) on what may come next.
+*   A quick primer on [the death of cookies](https://www.axios.com/tracking-cookies-are-dead-9c316a2c-33c2-40b8-9801-069df07593a8.html), and the battle [to determine the future ](https://digiday.com/media/w3c-third-party-cookie/)of (3rd-party-cookie-less) online advertising (and who gets to set that agenda).
 *   An ode to contextual advertising (which doesn’t explicitly require data collection): [What if we all sold non-creepy advertising?](https://www.nytimes.com/2019/06/19/opinion/facebook-google-privacy.html)
 *   [How to build a creative middle class](https://li.substack.com/p/building-the-middle-class-of-the).
 Interesting suggestions, including one of my favourites—explicitly encouraging the creation of low-replay content to reduce the concentration of mega-hits.